Are you a fan of using Instagram for business?

 - 7 out of 10 hashtags on Instagram happen to be branded.

-- A whopping 30% of Instagram users are known to buy a product they find on Instagram.
+- One third of Instagram users are known to buy a product they find on Instagram.

 The way to make Instagram work for your business, is to focus on creating lasting visual experiences.
 In other words, sharing beautiful photos and creating appealing visual assets goes a long way here.